 Huntertown is a very small town located in the state of Indiana.
 With a population of 6,824 people and two constituent neighborhoods, Huntertown is the 128th largest community in Indiana.
 Much of the housing stock in Huntertown was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Huntertown economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Huntertown, where the median household income is $79,375.00.

 Huntertown real estate is some of the most expensive in Indiana, although Huntertown house values don't compare to the most expensive real estate in the U.S.

-Huntertown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Huntertown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Huntertown is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Huntertown who work in sales jobs (16.53%), office and administrative support (10.14%), and management occupations (9.68%).

 Also of interest is that Huntertown has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Huntertown is a great place for families with children to consider.
 First of all, many other families with children live here, making Huntertown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Huntertown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Huntertown’s overall crime rate is lower than average for the country.